The process is in place to avoid any potential issues between landlord and tenant

 The word Ejari is an Arabic word that translates to “my rent”, but in this context, Ejari is a system that regulates the contract between landlord and tenants in Dubai.
 It was launched in 2007 through a Real Estate Regulatory Agency (RERA) initiative, under the provisions of “Law 26 of 2007 by RERA”.

 Ejari Registration is mandatory — the system is in place to make sure all private rental contracts are drafted into legally binding documents and structured in the government-approved format.
-The purpose of Ejari is to protect the interests and legal rights of all people involved in the tenancy contract and avoid any potential issues between landlord and tenant.
+The purpose of Ejari is to protect the interests and legal rights of all people involved in the tenancy contract and avoid any potential disputes between landlord and tenant.

 Ejari is important because it keeps all your information protected and organised, and keeps those records at the Dubai Electricity and Water Authority (DEWA) and the Real Estate Regulatory Agency (RERA).
 Another useful aspect about Ejari is that this contract guarantees your right to go to court if you have any issues with your landlord, and have the court look into your case.
 If you are not registered with Ejari, the court will automatically dismiss your case.